Regents Professor of Medicine

 Throughout his career, David Alberts, MD, has focused on translational cancer prevention and treatment research.
 The emphasis of his laboratory-based and clinical research has been on the chemoprevention and treatment of such pervasive and potentially deadly diseases as cancers of the breast, colon, ovary, and skin.
 He became the UA Cancer Center’s director in 2005 and retired from the position in June 2013.

 Presently, Dr. Alberts helps to coordinate Phase I and II and pharmacokinetic drug studies at The University of Arizona Cancer Center for molecularly-targeted chemopreventive agents.
 His laboratory research is concentrated on the evaluation of new surrogate endpoint biomarkers for cancer prevention trials with a special focus on precursor lesions for bladder, breast, colon, cervical, endometrial, ovarian, prostate, and skin cancers, using quantitative histopathology (i.e. karyometric) approaches.
-His NCI funded drug and diagnostics research has resulted in more than two dozen patents and the co-founding of four Arizona pharmaceutical and biotechnology companies.
+His NCI funded drug and diagnostics research has resulted in 18 patents and the co-founding of four Arizona pharmaceutical and biotechnology companies.

-Dr. Alberts has authored or co-authored over 530 peer reviewed publications, more than 100 book chapters and 60 invited articles, and has served as Editor and Co-Editor of nine books (e.g. Fundamentals of Cancer Prevention, Third Edition, Springer Verlag, 2014 and Intraperitoneal Therapy for Ovarian Cancer, Springer Verlag, 2010).
+Dr. Alberts has authored or co-authored over 540 peer reviewed publications, more than 100 book chapters and 60 invited articles, and has served as Editor and Co-Editor of nine books (e.g. Fundamentals of Cancer Prevention, Third Edition, Springer Verlag, 2014 and Intraperitoneal Therapy for Ovarian Cancer, Springer Verlag, 2010).
 He has served on the editorial boards of several peer-reviewed scientific journals including Associate Editor for Cancer Research from 1989-2002.
-Between 2002 and 2008, he acted as the Co-Editor-in-Chief of Cancer Epidemiology, Biomarkers & Prevention, the leading cancer public health research journal worldwide.
+Between 2002 and 2008, he acted as the Co-Editor-in-Chief of Cancer Epidemiology, Biomarkers & Prevention, a leading cancer public health research journal worldwide.
 Most recently, in 2014, he was honored again by the AACR with its Pioneer in Cancer Prevention Award.

-Dr. Alberts is currently Regents Professor of Medicine, Pharmacology, Nutritional Science, Public Health and BIO5 at The University of Arizona College of Medicine, and Director of the Arizona Cancer Center.
+Dr. Alberts is currently Regents Professor of Medicine, Pharmacology, Nutritional Science, Public Health and BIO5 at The University of Arizona College of Medicine, and Director Emeritus of the Arizona Cancer Center.
 During his career, Dr. Alberts has served as an advisor to numerous cancer research foundations and committees, such as Chair of the Oncologic Drug Advisory Committee to the FDA (1984-1986), and was a member of the NCI’s Board of Counselors (to the Division of Cancer Prevention, 1990-1994), the Board of Scientific Advisors (1999-2006), and on the coordinating subcommittee to the Clinical Translational Advisory Committee, NCI (2006-2009).